Meets Friday 2:30?-4:50pm (Physics Colloquium will generally be 3:30-end)

 Triggers for new high energy physics discoveries at the Large Hadron Collider.
 (The student will learn the basics of the requirements for new particle discoveries at the LHC, including the meaning of a 'trigger' and some of the more important examples.
 The end product will include a simple table listing as many as possible of the triggers used in searches at the LHC, including the recent discovery of the Higgs boson).

 Susan Mini ... (on leave)

 Photon and Electron beams: Interactions, Synergies and Applications.

 Metamaterials: Novel optoelectronic RF structures for future accelerator and radiation source application

-Scanning Probe Microscopy of surfaces - (requires a bit of time at Argonne)
+Magnetic Force Microscopy of magnetic domains via AFM (requires a bit of time at Argonne)

 X-ray reflectivity as a probe of surfaces and interfaces (requires some use and knowledge of matlab).

 Observing changes with X-rays in a split picosecond.

 Aharonov-Bohm effect (a ”quantum paradox”: tuning the intereference of electrons by

 means of a magnetic field though the electrons never ”see” the field)